3.1.5

 - And at a corporate scale, it helps prevent industrial espionage.

-- Less expensive than building a physical WAN.
+- Cost savings on IT equipment.
+Less expensive than building a physical WAN.

-- Less facilities/office space needed if people working significant amounts at home.
+- Cost savings on office space needed, if people are working significant amounts at home.

 Issues: